Mad Max Beyond Thunderdome: Production

-Beyond Thunderdome was the first Mad Max film made without producer Byron Kennedy, who was killed in a helicopter crash in 1983 while scouting locations for the film.
+Beyond Thunderdome was the first Mad Max film made without producer Byron Kennedy, who had been killed in a helicopter crash in 1983.
 Director George Miller was hesitant to continue without his producing partner, saying later: "I was reluctant to go ahead.
 And then there was a sort of need to – let's do something just to get over the shock and grief of all of that."
 There is a title card at the end of film before the credits roll that reads: "...for Byron".

 Miller co-directed the film with George Ogilvie, with whom he had worked on the 1983 television miniseries The Dismissal.
 About this decision, he said: "I had a lot on my plate.
 I asked my friend George Ogilvie, who was working on the mini-series, 'Could you come and help me?'
 But I don't remember the experience because I was doing it to just...
 You know, I was grieving."
 For the film, Miller and Ogilvie employed a group workshopping rehearsal technique that they had developed.

 Exterior location filming took place primarily in the mining town of Coober Pedy, though the set for Bartertown was built at an old brickworks (the Brickpit) at Homebush Bay in Sydney's western suburbs, and the children's camp was in the Blue Mountains.
-According to cinematographer Dean Semler, "Mad Max Beyond Thunderdome proved far more challenging than The Road Warrior.
+According to cinematographer Dean Semler, "Mad Max Beyond Thunderdome proved far more challenging than Mad Max 2.
 We were dealing with more varied environments than before and it was essential that each of the worlds created for the film have a distinctly different look."

+It was the most expensive Australian film at the time.